fido-device-onboard/docs-fidoiot/docs/implementation-references/getting-started-guide.md

     bash user_csr_req.sh
     ```

-    **NOTE**: Both Server and Client certificate are signed by the previously generated demo-CA. Moreover, we can configure the properties of Server and Client certificate by updating `web-server.conf` and `client.conf` respectively.
+    **NOTE**: Both Server and Client certificates are signed by the previously generated demo-CA. Moreover, we can configure the properties of Server and Client certificates by updating `web-server.conf` and `client.conf` respectively.
 [Learn how to configure Server and Client Certificates.](#specifying-subject-alternate-names-for-the-webhttps-self-signed-certificate)

 3. Running keys_gen.sh will generate random passwords for the all http servers and creates `secrets` folder containing all the required `.pem` files of Client, CA and Server component.